Allen faces sanction for conceding match-winning frame early at World Grand Prix

 The former Masters champion was 3-1 down to Ali Carter and trailing 20 points to two in the fifth frame when he missed a straightforward yellow and screwed the white ball back into the middle pocket.

-The Northern Irishman immediately conceded the frame, and with it the match, to gift Carter a place in the quarter-finals of the Coral Grand Prix, where he will play fellow Englishman David Gilbert.
+The Northern Irishman immediately conceded the frame, and with it the match, to gift Carter a place in the quarter-finals of the Coral Grand Prix against fellow Englishman David Gilbert.

 Allen, who is currently sixth in the world rankings, later took to Twitter to apologise for his performance.